Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-6.md

 38. Your CTO has asked you to contact AWS support using the chat feature to ask for guidance related to EBS.
 However, when you open the AWS support center you can't see a way to contact support via Chat.
 What should you do?
     - A. There is no chat feature in AWS support.
     - B. The chat feature is available for all plans for an additional fee, but you have to request it first.
-    - C. At a minimum, upgrade to Business support plan.
+    - C. At a minimum, upgrade to Business support plan.{aws support chat only for business and enterprise level]
     - D. Upgrade from the Basic Support plan to Developer Support.

     <details markdown=1><summary markdown='span'>Answer</summary>